Renormalization Mass Scale and Scheme Dependence in the Perturbative Contribution to Inclusive Semileptonic $b$ Decays: The Pole Mass and the Running Mass

 \section{The Pole Mass and the Running Mass}

 In eq.
-(25) we have an expression for $\Gamma$ that depends on a mass scale $I\!\!M$ which is essentially a boundary value for the equation for the running mass $m(\mu)$ of eq.
-(4).
-We will now relate this mass scale $I\!\!M$ to a physical mass, the pole mass $m_{\rm{pole}}$ of the $b$ quark.
-This pole mass is a RS independent, gauge invariant and infrared finite quantity [14].
+(23) we have an expression for $\Gamma$ that depends on a mass scale $I\!\!M$ which is essentially a boundary value for the equation for the running mass $m(\mu)$ of eq.
+(5).
+We will now relate this mass scale $I\!\!M$ to the pole mass $m_{\rm{pole}}$ of the $b$ quark.
+This pole mass is a RS independent, gauge invariant and infrared finite quantity [16].
 Since quarks are always in a bound state, one cannot directly measure this pole mass; it is a quantity that is realized in perturbation theory.
-In a number of papers the self energy of the quark is discussed in detail and from this the relationship between $m_{\rm{pole}}$ and $I\!\!M$ can be derived [15].
+In a number of papers the self energy of the quark is discussed in detail and from this the relationship between $m_{\rm{pole}}$ and $m(\mu)$ can be derived [17,35] (see also ref.
+[36]).
+From this, a relation can be derived between $I\!\!M$ and $m_{\rm{pole}}$.